iamfineyour/WCANet/README.md

 You can obtain our pre-trained model from the link: https://pan.baidu.com/s/1O4Wv-7MODvP9u0_QgPW3TQ?pwd=agv6 pin: agv6.

 ## Contact
-If you have any questions or would like to know more details, please feel free to contact me.(cy_bai@smail.sut.edu.cn)
+If you have any questions or discussions, please feel free to contact me.(cy_bai@smail.sut.edu.cn)